-The Hospital as an exempt employer is responsible for the payment of workers' compensation claims and the implementation and funding of preventative programs.
+The Hospital as an exempt employer is responsible for the payment of workers compensation claims and the implementation and funding of preventative programs.

-A liability has been reported to reflect unsettled workers' compensation claims.
-The workers' compensation provision is based on an actuarial assessment of the outstanding liability as at 30 June 2021 provided by a consulting actuary engaged through the Office of the Commissioner for Public Sector Employment.
-The liability was calculated in accordance with AASB 137 as the present value of the expenditures expected to be required to settle obligations incurred as at 30 June.
-No risk margin is included in this estimate.
+A liability has been reported to reflect unsettled workers compensation claims (statutory and additional compensation schemes).

+The workers compensation provision is based on an actuarial assessment of the outstanding liability as at 30 June 2022 provided by a consulting actuary engaged through the Office of the Commissioner for Public Sector Employment.